monsoonmaelstrom/book2/book2.md

 “There’s nothing to it but to do it.”

-“There’s nothing to it but to do it,” I echo him, and the times I’ve heard Hazel say those same eight words flicker through my memory.
+“There’s nothing to it but to do it,” I echo his words, and the times I’ve heard Hazel say those same eight words flicker through my memory.

 I reach out for the magic binding us together.
 It looks the same as ever: a web of glimmering, gold strands woven around me and across to her.
 When we’re this close together it practically seems to glow with its own inner light.
 Except for that first night, I haven’t tried to actively do anything with or to this magic.